Have a story to tell, but unsure how to take the first step?

-In My Own Words is a storytelling and capacity building program.
-The program is designed to give young creatives of refugee backgrounds the skills they need to shape their story and have it heard.
+In My Own Words is a storytelling and capacity-building program designed to give young creatives of refugee backgrounds the skills they need to shape their story and have it heard on their terms.

 What sparked In My Own Words?

 In My Own Words is the brainchild of our program director, Jeanine Hourani.
 Jeanine was born stateless and inherited refugee status from her Palestinian father.
 Growing up in the post-9/11 era, she kept her background a secret.

 “I was 20 years old when I first started talking about how I came to Australia and how I came to be an Australian.
 By talking about my background and sharing my experiences, I could see an immediate shift in people’s perceptions of refugees.
 This made me feel powerful!

 “It made me wish I had told my story earlier… if only I had had the skills, confidence and support I needed to do so.
 I started the In My Own Words program to inspire the next generation of refugee storytellers to realise the power of their stories.”

 Watch a wrap-up of Year One by our program partner Bank Australia: